 Lesson plan:

-1- Students match a few Fairy tales pictures and their titles. (
+-Story telling part 1- Students match a few Fairy tales pictures and their titles. (

 2- T tells students the story by using pictures she created . ( I used the walls in my classroom to make the scenery.
 The castle was displayed at the top of the wall and the house at its bottom.